IIITM-Jay/Data-Licenses/leadership.md

 <img src="manage.png" width="500"/>
 </p>
 <p align="justify">

 While keenly observing the above classifications, it should be noted that it follows <b>3T's Practices</b>:
 1. <strong>T</strong>ask Management
 2. <strong>T</strong>ime Management
 3. <strong>T</strong>eam Management
 <p>

 ### Task Management
 The *Task Management* will go efficiently if we all , whole as a team, must follow the following **10 P's**:
 <img src="task.png" width="30%" align="left" hspace="20" vspace="20">
 <p align="justify">
 1. <b>Participation:</b> The First <b>P</b> stands for <i>Participation</i> which emphasizes on full involvement of each and every member of a team.
 It's your own responsibility that you should take part in every specific discussion as one of the team member, sharing your own ideas.
-Of course! the manager will make ensure that everybody is present, but you should join the team by your own thought that you are also one of the <b><i>"Worthiest Member</b></i> of the team and hence you are included.
+Of course! the manager will make ensure that everybody is present, but you should join the team by your own thought that you are also one of the <b><i>"Worthiest Member"</b></i> :busts_in_silhouette: of the team and hence you are included.
 </p>
 <p align="justify">
 2.<b> Produce:</b> For any task to work on, the first thing is that you should have an idea to be discussed upon in a team i.e., you must <b><i> Produce</i></b> unique and varied ideas so that everybody should consider it interesting. <i>However, never hesitate to talk about the ideas with your team, no matter whether it's a small idea, your ideas are always welcome:handshake: as this is your own team in which you are wrking in.</i>